This article was first published in January 2022 and was updated in November 2024.

 Other sources around the organization might house similar details about that customer.
 However, your system of record should function as the master; the one referred to when there are questions about data entered through other applications.

-What is a Source of Truth?
+What is a Source of Truth (SOT)?

 A single source of truth refers to the need for everyone within an organization to make sure they’re making decisions using the same information.
 Companies should ensure that employees understand which source to use for reliable data to accomplish that.
 That’s especially important in today’s business environment when so many decisions rely on the validity of the information used.